Krille-123/instabrew/README.md

-# Instadrunk
+# Instabrew

 This is a flutter app for delivery of craft beers.
+It integrates with firestore.